 So here they are.
 Janet's 5 Rules of "No." (I count them out on my fingers.)

-5) No hard feelings.
-I learned this one by watching my sister one summer afternoon.
+- No hard feelings.
+No judgement.
+I learned this by watching my sister one summer afternoon.
 She had 4 small kids at home.
 It was a hot day.
 The neighbour asked over the fence if she could borrow my sister's wading pool.
 My sister looked at the pool, thought about her day, and said a kind "No," before moving on to her next task.
 Nothing added.
 No emotional load.
 Just the facts.
+A simple complete "nope."

 I've struggled with all of these off and on.
 Some are harder at times than others.
 The big message for me though, was that I don't have to wait until I'm depleted to say "No." Quite the opposite.
 And I'm entitled to go even farther.
 I can say "No" because I'd simply rather not.
 "I'd rather not" is an early sign that my energy levels are dropping.
 Like digging the garden, once the rhythm is restored, I'll have lots to give.